PyRepair/maniple/prompt-results/single-prompt/106-subset/gpt-3.5-turbo/luigi/28/answer-0-1-2-3(1).md

-The bug in the code is that the `table_exists` method does not handle case sensitivity when checking if a table exists in Hive.
-To fix this, we need to modify the `table_exists` method to ignore case when comparing the table name.
+To fix the bug in the `table_exists` method, we can modify the code to make it case-insensitive.
+We can use the `lower` method to convert both the table name and the stdout to lowercase before comparing them.

-Here is the updated code:
+Here is the modified code:

 ```python
 def table_exists(self, table, database='default', partition=None):